-Unable to make any headway regarding my PANDAS diagnosis with Dr. Rookie or my primary care physicians, I made an appointment with Super Amy, the clinician who treated my son and is currently treating my daughter for PANDAS.
+Unable to make any headway regarding my PANDAS diagnosis with Dr. Rookie or my primary care physicians, I made an appointment with Super Amy, the clinician who treated my child.

 I thought I knew what to expect in the visit.
 I had gone through the initial intake interview with Super Amy regarding my two children.
 What surprised me during my visit was how complicated and evolved my health history actually is.
 I walked into the appointment with the presumption that I had emotionally integrated the facts of my health with the devastating toil it had taken on me and others around me.
 Yet I walked out of that appointment needing to much more “grief work.”

 The most difficult part of my story is how “bad” I was as a child.
 Exploring this further with my parents, I have come to understand that this “bad behavior” was very much connected to being sick.
 As my mom explained, “Every time you got sick, you fell a part. . . it’s like you were crazy.”

 One the other hand, there is an amazing part of my story: A profoundly redemptive fact, is that, my dad, as my pediatrician, often treated me aggressively with antibiotics when I was sick as a child.
 We lived part of my childhood in Africa, where the deadly threat of infectious disease was far more pronounced than in America.
 Dad did not take any fever I had lightly.
 This probably has made all the difference in my life.
 I was treated “properly” for PANDAS before the disease was ever discovered.

 Looking back, I have had many, many extended periods in life where I had both great physical and mental health.
 When I think about my junior high and high school days, I recall that I was on prophylactic antibiotics for acne. . . for years.
 It was a great season of life for me.